-Enrollment periods: Paul Mitchell The School Roanoke usually begins a new basic cosmetology class about every nine (9) weeks for the 5-day full-time program, and every fifteen (15) weeks for the part-time program, about every ten (10) weeks for the 3-day full-time program depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Roanoke for exact starting dates.
+- 1. Enrollment periods: Paul Mitchell The School Roanoke usually begins a new basic cosmetology class about every nine (9) weeks for the 5-day full-time program, and every fifteen (15) weeks for the part-time program, about every ten (10) weeks for the 3-day full-time program depending upon space availability. - 2.
+2025 Holidays and School closures: